Sakhalin Island (book)

-Sakhalin Island (Остров Сахалин) is a book by Anton Chekhov written and published in 1891–1893.
+Sakhalin Island (Остров Сахалин) is a book by Anton Chekhov written and serialized in 1891–1893, which then appeared as a separate book in 1895.
 It consists of "travel notes" written after Chekhov's trip to the island of Sakhalin in summer and autumn of 1890.
 The book is based on the writer's personal travel experience, as well as on extensive statistical data collected by him.
 The English translation came out in 1967 under the title The Island: A Journey to Sakhalin.

 In the opinion of some critics, the book was influenced by The House of the Dead by Fyodor Dostoyevsky and Siberia and Katorga by Sergei Maksimov (who is repeatedly mentioned in the text).

 Background

 At the time Sakhalin was a frontier prison colony of the Russian Empire.
 In 1890, Chekhov undertook an arduous journey by train, horse-drawn carriage, and river steamer to the Russian Far East and the katorga, or penal colony, on Sakhalin Island, north of Japan, where he spent three months interviewing thousands of convicts and settlers for a census.
 The letters Chekhov wrote during the two-and-a-half-month journey to Sakhalin are considered to be among his best.
 His remarks to his sister about Tomsk were to become notorious.

 Chekhov witnessed much on Sakhalin that shocked and angered him, including floggings, embezzlement of supplies, and forced prostitution of women.
 He wrote, "There were times I felt that I saw before me the extreme limits of man's degradation."
 He was particularly moved by the plight of the children living in the penal colony with their parents.
 For example:

 Chekhov later concluded that charity was not the answer, but that the government had a duty to finance humane treatment of the convicts.
 His findings were published in 1893 and 1894 as Ostrov Sakhalin (The Island of Sakhalin), a work of social science, not literature.